andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

 That logic helps if you forget to close event - next time app auto-close it with resonable  duration.

-The same logic for Google Calendar, except there is no analog for 'press' sheet, just events.
+The same logic for Google Calendar, except there is no analog for `press` sheet, just events.